Noncommutative momentum and torsional regularization: Introduction

 Mathematically, these divergences can be treated by a method of regularization \cite{qft}.
-In Pauli-Villars regularization \cite{PaVi}, the vertices are retained but Feynman propagators are modified.
+In Pauli--Villars regularization \cite{PaVi}, the vertices are retained but Feynman propagators are modified.
 From a divergent integral involving a particle of mass $m$ one subtracts an integral of the same form but with a different mass $\Lambda$ representing a fictitious particle, and then one takes a limit $\Lambda\rightarrow\infty$.
 The divergent term in the difference has a form $\textrm{const}\cdot\textrm{ln}\Lambda$ and is absorbed through redefining the original (bare) mass, charge and field, leaving a finite, physical (dressed) value that is measured in experiment.
 Such redefinition is referred to as renormalization \cite{qft,Dys,Gel}.
-In 't Hooft-Veltman dimensional regularization \cite{HoVe}, the number of dimensions $n=4$ is replaced by a fictitious number $n=4-\epsilon$, and then one takes a limit $\epsilon\rightarrow 0$.
+In 't Hooft--Veltman dimensional regularization \cite{HoVe}, the number of dimensions $n=4$ is replaced by a fictitious number $n=4-\epsilon$, and then one takes a limit $\epsilon\rightarrow 0$.
 The divergent term has a form $\textrm{const}/\epsilon$ and is absorbing through renormalization, leaving a finite, physical value.
+Dirac was persistently critical about renormalization and expected a realistic regularization based on the established principles of physics \cite{Dir}.

+An interesting idea for such a regularization was explored in \cite{Rus}, where ultraviolet divergences in quantum field theory might be avoided by curving momentum space.
+The idea that momentum space might be curved was first suggested by Born \cite{Born}.
+Curved phase space may have several novel consequences on the motion of particles \cite{Cas}.
+Snyder pointed out that the curvature of momentum space implies the noncommutativity of spacetime coordinates \cite{Snyd}.
+This observation has led to the development of noncommutative geometry, most notably by Connes \cite{Con}, and then to noncommutative field theory \cite{DoNe}.
+Quantum geometry in which a curved momentum space is dual to a noncommutative spacetime was explored in \cite{Maj}.

+The theory of relativity postulates that spacetime is the invariant arena for nonquantum physics.
+A novel principle of relative locality was suggested in \cite{reloc}, according to which a phase space is the invariant area for nonquantum physics.
+In this scenario, both coordinate space and momentum space are curved.
+Propagating and interacting particles are observed in spacetime constructed by observers, but observers at different locations construct different spacetime projections from the invariant phase space.
+The curvature, torsion, and nonmetricity of momentum space can manifest themselves in various deformations of the additivity of the momentum and energy, modifying the energy-momentum conservation laws \cite{reloc}.
+In addition, curved momentum space is related to the invariant length scale \cite{inv}.

+If a curved momentum space implies a noncommutative coordinate spacetime, then a curved coordinate spacetime should imply a noncommutative momentum space.
+Quantum mechanics with noncommutative momentum was explored in \cite{nonco}.
+The integration in noncommutative momentum space must be replaced with the summation over all eigenvalues of the momentum \cite{eigen}.